claireyams/CSARCH2-Case-Study-1/README.md

 - Hit: `1 ns` (one cache access)
 - Miss, non-load-through: `1 + 10*B + 1 ns` — check the cache, load the block
   (B words) from memory into the cache, then read the word from the cache
-- Miss, load-through: `1 + 10 + 1 ns` — the requested word is fetched first and
+- Miss, load-through: `1 + (10 + 10*B) / 2 ns` — the requested word could be the first
-  passed on immediately, so the CPU waits for one word instead of the whole block (the rest of the block finishes loading in the background)
+  or the last word to arrive from memory depending on its position in the block, so the CPU's expected wait is the average of the best case (10 ns, word arrives first) and worst case (10*B ns, word arrives last), on top of the cache check

 AMAT = total access time / number of accesses.